dehorsley/colette/paper.md

     \end{cases}
   $$

-- To penalise excluding players, we add the weight
+- To penalise excluding players, we add the weight  -- WEIGHT OR COST?
+USE ONE WORD.

   $$
   w^E_{ij} =